-It’s a misconception that you can just walk into any dentist’s office and get dental implants, but that’s not the case.
+It’s a misconception that you can just walk into any dentist’s office and get dental implants.
+It doesn’t work like a WalMart or Target.

 Oral and maxillofacial surgeons, periodontists, and prosthodontists are recognized by the American Dental Association (ADA) as professionals who can place dental implants.
 These professional attended extra schooling to be ADA certified.